-And without direct supervision by a licensed orthodontist, it can be difficult to assess how long a case may take to finish treatment.
+Without direct supervision by a licensed orthodontist, it can be difficult to assess how long a case may take to finish treatment.
 If issues arise, they may not be noticed at first, which can cause delays to treatment or in some cases cause damage to the teeth.

 No. Mail-order brands market their aligner treatment by saying “results in 6 months.”
-But this is only true for some cases.
+But this is only true in some cases.
 More complex cases will take longer than 6 months, and may require many more aligners than are included in the original price.

 No, this treatment is not faster than metal or ceramic braces.
 Braces offer some of the fastest and most effective treatment methods: the robust appliance used in braces treatment can safely move your teeth faster than most other treatment methods, including at-home clear aligners.
 Furthermore, braces can treat more complex cases than mail-order invisible braces, including high canines, severe crowding, or complex cross-bites.

-No. Mail-order aligners can treat fewer kinds of dental conditions, rely on older technology, and cover less in the cost of treatment than Invisalign.
+No. Mail-order aligners can treat fewer kinds of dental conditions, rely on older technology, and cover less in the cost of treatment than Invisalign therapy.
 Many consumers have filed complaints with the Better Business Bureau about their mail-order aligner treatment, after it failed to straighten their teeth or in some cases permanently damaged their teeth.

-The American Association of Orthodontists, the American Dental Association, and most orthodontists recommend Invisalign over mail-order aligners, and the AAO has even issued an advisory warning against using these at-home treatments which don't offer direct doctor supervision.
+The American Association of Orthodontists, the American Dental Association, and most orthodontists recommend Invisalign treatment over mail-order aligners, and the AAO has even issued an advisory warning against using these at-home treatments which don’t offer direct doctor supervision.

 The American Association of Orthodontists has specifically cautioned against mail-order clear aligner treatment.
 Mail-order aligner brands lack direct, in-office supervision by a licensed orthodontist.
 Nearly 2,600 complaints have been filed by consumers against the leading mail-order aligner brand for lack of proper results.
 Due to growing concern over this issue, the American Association of Orthodontists has issued an advisory warning about the dangers of mail-order orthodontic care.